erfan4323/UniGraphics/README.md

 - For backend-specific details, see the files in [`src/UniGraphics/backends/`](https://github.com/erfan4323/UniGraphics/tree/main/src/UniGraphics/backends).
 - For advanced usage, explore the interfaces in [`src/UniGraphics/`](https://github.com/erfan4323/UniGraphics/tree/main/src/UniGraphics).

+## Limitations
+I’ve developed this library as part of my game engine, but it’s still a work in progress.
+My goal is to eventually include full functionality.
+Currently, it only compiles on Windows due to MinGW, and doesn’t yet support macOS or Linux.
+I plan to add cross-platform support soon.
+For now, the project isn’t ready for contributions, but any help with making it cross-platform compatible would be appreciated.

 ## TODO
 - [ ] Adding More Backends